Yuhong123456/DSUA-301-Project-Moodify/README.md

  ### 2. Dataset setup
  Download the dataset from [FER2013 Dataset](https://www.kaggle.com/datasets/msambare/fer2013)

- Another dataset is customed [music_moods_dataset.csv](./music_moods_dataset.csv), you can find it in the file and upload it to colab for running
+ Another dataset is customed [music_moods_dataset.csv](./music_moods_dataset.csv), you can find it in the file and upload it to Colab for running